compsci201/compsci201.github.io/markov/faqs.md

 ####How should I handle punctuation in WordMarkovModel?

-There's no need to treat them specially, just treat them like any other character.
-So, "end" and "end." should be different words just like "end" and "ends" are.
+There's no need to treat punctuation characters specially, just treat them like any other character.
+This means that "end" and "end." should be different words just like "end" and "ends" are.
 The only characters you need to worry about are whitespace characters, which <code>.split("\\s+")</code> will handle for you.

 ####Why do I get a ArrayIndexOutOfBoundsException?

 You're attempting to access an element outside the bounds of an array. e.g. For a 10-element array, <code>arr</code>, <code>arr[x]</code> will trigger this exception for x <u><</u> -1 and x <u>></u> 10.

 When students get this exception in this project, it is usually a result of an off-by-one error in a for loop.
-It also often occurs as a result of initializing WordNgram, which uses arrays in its constructor - reading that constructor may help you avoid this error.
+It also often occurs as a result of initializing WordNgram, which uses arrays in its constructor, without understanding how the arguments to the constructor are used - reading that constructor may help you avoid this error.

 ####Why do I get a NullPointerException?